zurazurataicho/resume/README_en.md

 |Instagram|[@zurazurataicho](https://www.instagram.com/zurazurataicho/)|

 ### Objective
-To obtain a job as a software developer and/or a network administrator.
-I prefer a software engineer to a network adminstrator.
+To obtain a job as a software developer, a network administrator and/or a digital forensics engineer.

-Profile
+### Profile
 Proficient in web development and game API using PHP, MySQL, memcached, Redis, JavaScript(with jQuery), HTML and CSS.
 Experienced in iOS/Android application development using C++/C#/Objective-C/Java, UNIX daemons development using C, embedded systems development using C and some assemblers.